This post may contain affiliate links which won’t change your price but will share some commission.

 With the Excalibur dehydrator, a batch of jerky is done in about 4-6 hours, depending on the humidity level.
 Drying overnight gets the jerky a little too dry for my taste.
 It's still good, but a little too crumbly.

-The last time we made jerky, my eldest mixed up the jerky marinade and meat one day and my youngest loaded up the Excalibur the next morning.
-The jerky gun makes nice, thin strips about an inch wide when you use the “double barrel” attachment.
+Make sure to pack the ground meat tightly into the tube to avoid air pockets.
+The jerky gun shoots strips about an inch wide when you use the “double barrel” attachment.
 The gun also has option of a single wide strip or a tube shape.

 This has become one of my favorite snack foods since we've been working to reduce our carbohydrate and grain intake.
 It's relatively quick and easy to make, and the gun was pretty inexpensive.